Italian meals are made up of several courses, the first being the antipasto, or appetizer / starter in English.

 Pensavo di preparare delle bruschette come antipasto per stasera, che dici? – Ottima idea, la bruschetta mi piace un sacco!

-I was thinking of preparing some bruschettas as an appetiser for tonight, what do you think? – Excellent idea, I like bruschettas a lot.
+I was thinking of preparing bruschetta as an appetiser for tonight, what do you think? – Excellent idea, I like bruschetta a lot.

-Antipasto can also be used in figurative way to refer to a preview or the beginning of something bigger to come.
-Another word for it is assaggio (taste).
+Antipasto can also be used in a figurative way to refer to a preview or the beginning of something bigger to come.
+Another word for this is assaggio (taste / taster).

 E questo è solo l’antipasto.
 Il peggio deve ancora venire.

 And this is just the beginning.
-The worse has yet to come.
+The worst has yet to come.